The Preventive Maintenance application supports both time and meter-based PMs or a mix of the two. Maximo also supports a PM hierarchy.

 If you think of car maintenance the recommendation might be maintain the car every 18,000 miles, this is a meter-based PM using a continuous type of meter.
 It is only continuous meters that can be used with PMs.
 The recommendation may be to maintain the car every 12,000 miles or every year, whichever occurs first.
 This is an example of a mixed time and meter-based PM, Maximo supports this.

 In the Frequency tab and Meter Based Frequency subtab, you’ll find that there is a table window allowing multiple continuous meters to be used.
 In this case, whichever of those meters occurs first will cause the work order to be generated.
-The Select Value shows the meters of the asset or location referenced on the PM.
+The Select Value shows the meters of the asset or A physical place where assets exist and where work can be performed.
+More referenced on the PM.

 The three fields above the Meter Based Frequency tab in the Work Order Generation Information section play a part in determining when a work order is generated: